OpenHFT/Chronicle-Network/README.md

 or if you would
 rather let the application allocate you a free port at random, you can just provide a text reference to the port, such as, "host.port", you can provide any text you want.
 It will always be taken as a reference.
-That is unless its correctly formed like "hostname:port”, then it will use the exact host and port you provide.
+That is unless it's correctly formed like "hostname:port”, then it will use the exact host and port you provide.
 The reason we offer this functionality is quite often in unit tests you wish to start a test via loopback, followed often by another test, if the first test does not shut down correctly it can impact on the second test.
 Giving each test a unique port is one solution, but then managing those ports can become a problem in its self.
-So we created the TCPRegistry which manages those ports for you, when you come to clean up at the end of each test, all you have to do is call TCPRegistry.reset() and it will ensure that any remaining ports that are open will be closed.
+So we created the TCPRegistry which manages those ports for you, when you come to clean up at the end of each test, all you have to do is call TCPRegistry.reset() and this will ensure that any open ports, will be  closed.

 ```java
 // this the name of a reference to the host name and port,